michaelhasey/DCGAN-and-CycleGAN-for-Image-Synthesis/README.md

 <br>

 ## DCGAN

+The first method uses deep Convolutional GAN (DCGAN) to replicate cat images in the style of the training set.
+Image augmentation is also explored as a method to stabilize the model and improve training accuracy and speed.

 The DCGAN model architecture is made up of two major components.
 The generator, which synthesizes new images based on learned features from the training set and the discriminator which attempts to determine whether this new image is real (an original image from the training set) or fake (a new image synthesized by training set).
 As the model is trained, the generator tries to outsmart the discriminator by producing more accurate and realistic images in the style of the training set.
 It does this by updating its learned weights which result from loss factors derived from this generator-discriminator competitive interaction.
 ```